apache/spark/common/network-common/src/main/java/org/apache/spark/network/crypto/README.md

 Where:

-- CRESPONSE: the server's response to the client challenge.
+- RESPONSE: the server's response to the client challenge.
 - SNONCE: a nonce to be used as salt when generating the session key.
 - INIV: initialization vector used to initialize the input channel of the client.
 - OUTIV: initialization vector used to initialize the output channel of the client.